RemiDouence/Discrete-Mathematics-for-Java-Programmers-Public/ExoDoc/FILA1MathsDiscretes/src/TP1/Env.java.md

 	public A get(String k) {
 		return super.get(k);
 	}
-	// MD Environments are immutable: `set` returns a new environment. public Env<A> set(String k,A v) {
+	// Environments are immutable: `set` returns a new environment. public Env<A> set(String k,A v) {
 		// Beware of Java shallow copy in constructors.
 		// Here the values are shared but it is fine.